lyokha/nginx-custom-counters-module/README.md

-contain the number of seconds elapsed since the start and the last reload of the master process respectively, and `$cnt_start_time` and `$cnt_start_time_reload` which contain the timestamps (in seconds elapsed since the start of the UNIX Epoch) of the master process start and the last reload respectively.
+contain the number of seconds elapsed since the start and the last reload of the master process respectively, and `$cnt_start_time` and `$cnt_start_time_reload` which contain the timestamps (in seconds elapsed since the start of the UNIX Epoch) of the start and the last reload of the master process respectively.

 All predefined counters are not associated with any counter set identifier, nor are they collected in variable `$cnt_collection`.